 The Clean Lab is designed for work such as contaminant, bacteria, and low-level nutrient sampling, as well as work involving radioisotopes.
 It contains the following equipment:

-- Millipore Gradient A10 water system (type 1 lab water) fed from a 60 L pre-treated reservoir
+- Millipore Integral 5 water system (Type 1 water) with a 30 L tank

 Take a virtual tour of the Clean Lab